gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 **Now we're talking!** We have a deleted function, that when called directly (in evaluated context) fire a static_assert!

-The error could be a bit less verbose, but I'm happy with what we got: A deleted function call with a static assert message.
+The error could be a bit less verbose, lines are quite long, but I'm happy with what we got: A deleted function call with a static assert message.

 Here's a another snippet that shows that sfinae is not gone: